-Having established there was a growing international market for gin, with the United Kingdom recording double-digit growth in consumption, the couple decided to begin their own gin journey, but one that offered something different than the plethora of international brands on the market.
+Returning to Taranaki in 2016, and establishing there was a growing international market for gin, the couple decided to begin their own gin journey, but one that offered something different to the plethora of international brands on the market.

 “We wanted to use local ingredients, ingredients grown here and around New Zealand,” says Jo.